kelindi/atproto-nextjs-starter/README.md

 Copy `.env.template` to `.env` and adjust values as needed.
 Important settings are:

-- `DB_PATH` – location for the SQLite database
 - `COOKIE_SECRET` – secret used for session cookies

 ## Project Structure

-- `src/lib` – core server utilities such as database setup, OAuth client and firehose ingestion
+- `src/lib` – core server utilities including OAuth client, firehose ingestion and in-memory stores
 - `src/app` – Next.js routes and React pages
 - `src/app/api` – API route handlers replacing the original Express routes
 - `src/lexicon` – generated lexicon types used by the AT Protocol libraries